sighupio/furyctl/README.md

 - `go == v1.19`
 - `goreleaser == v1.11.4`

+> You can install `goreleaser` with the following command once you have Go in your system: `go install github.com/goreleaser/goreleaser@v1.11.4`

-To build `furyctl` from source, follow the next steps:
+To install `furyctl` from source, follow the next steps:

-1. clone the repository:
+1. Clone the repository:

 <!-- FIXME: remove the branch swithing in the future -->
 ```console